I want to share my story with you.

 Early 2015 – A New Job + Blog Growth

-After three years at my first lawyer job, I got another job working at different firm in a different niche (business).
+After three years at my first lawyer job, I got another job working at a new firm in a different niche (business).

-It was a promotion, and I was making over six figures with my base salary.
-I was putting about $3k per month on my student loan debt at this time.
-I lived in a nice apartment and things were great.
+It was a promotion, and I was making over six figures with just my base salary.
+I started putting everything I could toward my student loan debt.
 I had my blog, my job, and I was making decent money.

 I thought I was going to stop blogging, actually (no one really knows this!).
 I thought my new job would be amazing, and I’d no longer need it or want to do it.